New Hire Forms: Everything You Need to Know

 - Company-Paid Training

 Getting the Employees You Want

-Offering stellar benefits can attract the best employees in the marketplace.
-When it comes to the Internet, you can list on job boards or place an ad in a local classifieds.
+Offering stellar benefits can attract the best employees.
+When it comes to the Internet, you can list on job boards or place an ad in local classifieds.
 You may also ask for references from a previous employer, and you can choose among the best candidates by requesting referrals.

 Employees vs. Contracts

-The IRs defines an employee is someone who performs a service or task if you can control what and how the task will be completed, but a contractor gets most of the control when it comes to completed tasks.
+The IRS defines an employee as someone who performs a service or task if you can control what and how the task will be completed, but a contractor gets most of the control when it comes to completing tasks.
 Contracts usually have personal tools or supplies to get a job done, and you generally do not have to provide much equipment to them.
 When reporting to the IRS, be sure to distinguish between a contractor and employee, as you could get into trouble with the agency if you make a mistake.